glua/load-seed/README.md

 ### Install Dependencies

 This project requires a few tools before you can begin developing your loading screen with it.
-After installing node.js, you can simple run the following command to install all dependencies:
+After installing node.js, you can simply run the following commands to install all dependencies:

 ```
 npm install
+npm install -g gulp
 ```

-After running this command, you should find the a `node_modules` folder within your project.
+After running these commands, you should find the a `node_modules` folder within your project.

 ### Run the Application